-Federal regulations stipulate that students may forfeit a portion of their federal student financial assistance if they fail to complete the program of study in which they were enrolled.
+In accordance with federal regulations, students may forfeit a portion of their federal student financial assistance if they fail to complete the program of study in which they were enrolled.
 This policy affects students who:

 a) received or were eligible to receive federal student financial assistance authorized under Title IV of the Higher Education Act (HEA), i.e., Federal Pell Grants, Federal SEOG awards, or Federal Direct Student Loan (FDSL) program funds, and b) who withdrew or were terminated from the institution during the first 60% of any payment period or period of enrollment.